Scherzer and Kershaw square off in rare duel of 3,000-strikeout club members

 “Two great competitors,” Dodgers manager Dave Roberts said before the game.
 “I don’t know if you’re going to see this one again.”

-Kershaw allowed one run and seven hits.
+Kershaw (6-2) got the win, allowing one run and seven hits as Los Angeles earned a 5-1 victory.
 He struck out four and walked one on 74 pitches, 54 strikes.
+And he stuck around to watch his rival work when the Dodgers were batting.

+“Scherz was throwing the ball great.
+He was throwing like 96 (mph),” Kershaw said.
+“It doesn't look like he's aged at all.”

-Scherzer gave up two runs and six hits.
+Scherzer (2-2) took the loss, giving up two runs and six hits.
 He struck out five and walked three on 98 pitches, 63 strikes.

 Kershaw exited with the Dodgers leading 2-1, thanks to a two-run homer by Mookie Betts in the fifth.